 - User’s obligations to exercise due care and diligence: To use UBS TWINT, the User must set up a passcode.
 The User undertakes to keep this passcode secret.
 The User must not write it down or save it unsecured electronically or use passcodes made up of combinations that can be easily guessed (e.g. telephone numbers, dates of birth, car number plates, or easily guessed series of numbers).
 If applicable, the user may also replace the passcode by a fingerprint login (“Touch ID” and “Login with fingerprint) or Face ID (in accordance with the separate supplementary provisions).
 The User must protect their end device against unauthorized use or manipulation (e.g. by locking the device or display).
 Should there be reason to assume that unauthorized individuals have gained access to the device and display locking functions, these must be changed immediately.
 If the end device is lost, and especially in the case of theft, UBS must be informed promptly so that UBS TWINT can be blocked.
 Should losses be incurred, the User must, to the best of their knowledge, contribute to clarifying the case in question and mitigating the loss.
 In the event of criminal acts, the User must file a complaint with the police.

 - Payment instructions: When the User confirms the payment instructions in UBS TWINT (by swiping) or (up to a specific amount) simply by using the end device, the User irrevocably directs and authorizes UBS to pay the transaction amount to the recipient and to debit the debit source entered by the User.
+Additionally, when authorizing P2M Payments online, authorization may need to be granted via Access App.
 The User must be registered with the Payment System Operator to be able to use UBS TWINT.
-P2P Payments are credited only via the mobile phone number that has been registered.
+P2P Payments are credited only via the mobile number that has been registered.
 The User may use UBS TWINT to register with authorized merchants for the "Saving TWINT as payment method" payment function.
 In this event, UBS is authorized to debit the transaction amount to the User's debit source without them being required to authorize individual charges in each case and to pay that amount to the merchant as per the separate agreement between merchant and user for the "Saving TWINT as payment method".

 - Processing of payments by UBS: UBS is under no obligation to execute outgoing payments or process incoming payments that violate applicable law, regulatory provisions or administrative orders or that in any other way fail to comply with the internal or external UBS code of conduct (such as regulations regarding embargoes or money laundering).
 UBS may not be held liable for any delays due to any clarifications that are required, unless UBS did not carry out the customary due care and diligence.
 The User will be notified of incoming payments to UBS TWINT, although credits to the account will be made subsequently and may possibly be delayed.
 Where this account is not held with UBS, UBS will arrange the transfer within the applicable cut-off time.
 UBS cannot influence when the transaction amount is credited to an account with another bank.